 To address the increased health care provided in community-based settings, The Belanger School of Nursing curriculum has expanded learning experiences in public health, primary care and community services.
 The majority of content in the curriculum is comprised of nursing courses taught at the nursing school and in clinical areas.
 The required courses in biological and behavioral sciences are provided at Schenectady County Community College.
 Students may complete these requirements at an institution of their choice, however, courses must be comparable in content and credit to the required college courses in the curriculum.

-The Belanger School of Nursing has articulation agreements with S.U.N.Y., Institute of Technology at Utica/Rome, Hartwick College, The Sage Colleges, Southern Vermont College, Empire State College, Excelsior College, Grand Canyon University, Maria College, Walden University, S.U.N.Y.
-Delhi, and S.U.N.Y. at Plattsburgh.
+The Belanger School of Nursing has articulation agreements with S.U.N.Y., Polytechnic Institute at Utica/Rome, The Sage Colleges, Southern Vermont College, Empire State College, Excelsior College, Grand Canyon University, Maria College, Walden University, S.U.N.Y.
+Delhi and Chamberlain College of Nursing.
 Following graduation from the School of Nursing, a bachelor's degree in nursing may be obtained after two years of full time study.

 Many graduates of the School of Nursing choose to begin their nursing careers at Ellis Medicine.

 The mission of The Belanger School of Nursing is to prepare the associate degree graduate for registered professional nurse licensure.
 The graduate will function as a beginning nurse who provides safe, competent and compassionatte nursing care to maximize the health and well-being of all people served.

 New York State Education Department, Office of the Professions, 89 Washington Avenue, Albany, New York 12234 - 518.474.3817